joacand/EnigmaMachineEmulator/README.md

-# EnigmaMachineEmulator
+# Enigma Machine Emulator

-An Enigma Machine Emulator written in C#
+An Enigma machine emulator written in C#.

+Currently a work in progress.

+### Model
+The project models the Enigma I, from ~1930.
+This may change later.